JurisProject/juris-publications/Sections/11 - The Reputation System.md

 _Figure 11.1_

-## Repchain Attack Resistance
+## Reputation System Attack Resistance

 Simple point-based karma systems are vulnerable to many classes of attack.
-For example, it would be trivial to attack the Repchain by submitting fraudulent low stakes contracts and using sibyl accounts to mediate them.
+For example, it would be trivial to attack the Reputation System by submitting fraudulent low stakes contracts and using sibyl accounts to mediate them.
 But, by using a graph based Rep score these fraudulent methods can be detected and factored out of the Rep calculation.
 A linear increase in fraudulent graph-based Rep would require an exponential increase in the size of the attack.

-Nodes mining the Repchain would preform this graph analyses as part of their Proof-of-Work.
+Nodes mining the Reputation System would preform this graph analyses as part of their Proof-of-Work.
 It's much easier to check the result of a graph analysis, O\(n\), than it is to preform the analysis, O\(n^3\).
 This makes it a good fit for distributed proof of work.

 [^17]: [https://link.springer.com/article/10.1007/s10796-005-4807-3](https://link.springer.com/article/10.1007/s10796-005-4807-3)